Adventure along the wild road to Wari La

 Is the road to Wari La open?

-4x4 vehicles only.
-Only some tourist vehicles use the road.
 This road is usually impassable from late October through late June or early July (depending on snow).
 The open and close dates all depend on snowmelt and snowfall each year.
 Be aware of stray dogs.
-While following the trail, you may not get any signal on your pone.
+While following the trail, you may not get any signal on your phone.

 How long is the road to Wari La?